denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 subsequently to solid storage medium that---I kid you not---works through things like quantum tunneling and electron avalanche injection.

-2. Any proposed action it will require the close **alignment of interests** between authors, publishers, readers, and libraries.
+2. Any proposed action will require the close **alignment of interests** between authors, publishers, readers, and libraries.

     For our institutions to catch up to the changing material conditions *and* our